slowdive14/slowdive/_notes/3. Projects/DBT/Test.md

 1. the crucial theoretical relationship between DBT’s biosocial theory and the dialectical dilemmas
 2. the nature of the three dialectical dilemmas in clinical context;
 3. how we derive the secondary targets in DBT (those behavioral patterns that cause and maintain the primary target behaviors) from the dialectical dilemmas, and how we use them
-4. how we can identify additional dialectical dilemmas and secondary targets.
+4. how we can identify additional dialectical dilemmas and secondary targets.<br><br>

 # BIOSOCIAL THEORY AND DIALECTICAL DILEMMAS
 Emotional Vulnerability